EmpowerCode/EmpowerWebService/README.md

 The Empower Web Client used to integrate with Zafeplace

+This is a prototype version.
+Not a finished production version.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

 ## Development server